HomeESA by StateESA Letter Texas

 +

 For housing in Texas, your letter should come from a mental health professional licensed in Texas.
-That is what landlords and property managers look for, and it is exactly who we match you with.
+That’s what landlords and property managers look for, and it’s exactly who we match you with.

 Can I have more than one ESA in Texas?